MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### CMD

 The `CMD` instruction sets the default command to be run when starting a new container.
 For instance, if the container will be hosting an NGINX web server, the `CMD` might include instructions to start the web server, such as `nginx.exe`.
 If multiple CMD instructions are specified in a Dockerfile, only the last will be evaluated.
-Note – when running docker build on a Windows system the CMD must be specified using a similar file path notation to Linux.
-For example, `c:\Apache24\bin\httpd.exe` would be represented as `/Apache24/bin/httpd.exe`.

 ```
 CMD ["httpd.exe"]